htcondor/htcondor/docs/classad-attributes/scheduler-classad-attributes.rst

     to files transferred as output from jobs since this *condor_schedd* was started.
 If ``STATISTICS_TO_PUBLISH`` :classad-attribute:`STATISTICS_TO_PUBLISH`.
 The published user name is actually the file transfer queue name, as defined by configuration variable ``TRANSFER_QUEUE_USER_EXPR``

+:classad-attribute:`FileTransferNetReadLoad_<timespan>`
+    Exponential moving average over the specified time span of the rate at which submit-side file transfer processes have spent time reading from the network when transferring output from jobs.
+One file transfer process spending nearly all of its time reading from the network will generate a load close to 1.0.
+The reason a file transfer process may spend a long time writing to the network could be a network bottleneck on the path between the submit and execute machine.
+It could also be caused by slow reads from the disk on the execute side.
+The time spans that are published are configured by ``TRANSFER_IO_REPORT_TIMESPANS`` :index:`TRANSFER_IO_REPORT_TIMESPANS`
+    , which defaults to 1m,
+    5m, 1h, and 1d.
+When less than one full time span has accumulated, the attribute is not published.
+If ``STATISTICS_TO_PUBLISH`` :index:`STATISTICS_TO_PUBLISH` contains ``TRANSFER:2``, for
+    each active user, this attribute is also published prefixed by the user name, with the name
+    ``Owner_<username>_FileTransferNetReadLoad_<timespan>``.
+The
+    published user name is actually the file transfer queue name, as defined by configuration variable ``TRANSFER_QUEUE_USER_EXPR``

+:classad-attribute:`FileTransferNetReadSeconds`
+    Total number of submit-side transfer process seconds spent reading from the network when transferring output from jobs since this *condor_schedd* was started.
+The reason a file transfer process may spend a long time writing to the network could be a network bottleneck on the path between the submit and execute machine.
+It could also be caused by slow reads from the disk on the execute side.
+If ``STATISTICS_TO_PUBLISH`` :index:`STATISTICS_TO_PUBLISH` contains ``TRANSFER:2``, for each active user, this attribute is also published prefixed by the user name, with the name
+    ``Owner_<username>_FileTransferNetReadSeconds``.
+The published user
+    name is actually the file transfer queue name, as defined by configuration variable ``TRANSFER_QUEUE_USER_EXPR``

 :classad-attribute:`FileTransferNetWriteLoad_<timespan>`